hwajin-me/traefik-proxmox-provider/README.md

 1. The provider connects to your Proxmox VE cluster via API
 2. It discovers all running VMs and containers on all nodes
 3. For each VM/container, it reads the notes field looking for Traefik labels
-4. If `traefik.enable=true` is found, it creates a Traefik router and service
+4. If `traefik.enable=true` is found, it analyzes the labels to determine which protocols to configure
+5. Based on label prefixes (`traefik.http.*`, `traefik.tcp.*`, `traefik.udp.*`), it creates appropriate routers and services
-5. The provider attempts to get IP addresses for the VM/container
+6. The provider attempts to get IP addresses for the VM/container
+7. For HTTP/HTTPS: IPs are used as server URLs (e.g., `http://192.168.1.10:8080`)
+8. For TCP/UDP: IPs are used as server addresses (e.g., `192.168.1.10:5432`)
-6. If IPs are found, they're used as server URLs; otherwise, the VM/container hostname is used
+9. If no IPs are found, hostnames are used as fallback
-7. This process repeats according to the configured poll interval
+10. This process repeats according to the configured poll interval

 ## Examples